When should I take down my Christmas tree and decorations?

 Superstition suggests that leaving decorations up beyond the Twelfth Night can bring bad luck

-For those of us who’ve already returned to work, Christmas seems more like a distant memory with each hour that passes.
+For those of us who are preparing to return to work, Christmas seems more like a distant memory with each hour that passes.
 A clean start to the New Year is always a good thing, but confusion about exactly when to take down the Christmas tree and decorations continues to abound.

 In a bid to avoid any further bad luck, we establish when it’s time to put the tinsel away for another year – and it’s not as straightforward as it might seem.